 Table 2.–Berners River coho salmon indicated biological escapement goal (BEG) based on Ricker and Hockey Stick (HS) model fits and lower and upper escapement bounds predicted to produce 90% or more of MSY.

-Returns are adjusted to a average marine survival rate (16.3%).
+Returns are adjusted to an average marine survival rate (16.3%).